2010 D.C. United season: May

 May started off on poor terms for United.
 On May 1, in an Atlantic Cup derby match against New York Red Bulls, United lost at home to the Red Bulls for the first time since 2003, as well as broke their 1996 record for worst start of the season, losing their first five matches.

 Onalfo received sharp criticism from fans and the media alike, but expressed hope and optimism for a turnaround during the season.
 Some minor hope was restored on May 5, when United avenged their four-goal defeat against Kansas City earlier in March.
 Thanks to a pair of goals from the recently acquired Danny Allsopp, United won 2–1, as the Wizards became the first MLS club to lose to United since March.

 You know, we're just not clicking right now.
 Maybe we're going to have to sacrifice some goats or some chickens, because we have to get this [losing streak] off of us.
 You have to stay positive, we have to keep our heads up, because we have to learn and we a young team that can learn from our mistakes.

 — Troy Perkins, D.C.
 United goalkeeper following their 0–5–0 start, subsequent to their 2–0 defeat to New York Red Bulls.

 United remained in the cellar of the Eastern Conference, as well as the overall standings, as they lost their next three games: two in Texas and one at home.
 Frustration continued to mount as their May 8 and May 15 matches against Dallas and Colorado, respectively, both ended in one-goal defeats.

 A 2–0 loss in Houston left United far in last with goals scored (5) and far in front with goals allowed (16).

-In the wrath of a horrendous start to the season, United had scheduled a friendly against the Italian Serie A giants, A.C.
+Amid a poor start to the season, United scheduled a friendly against A.C.
 Milan.
-Although missing several of their regular starters, it was expected to be a very, ugly, one-sided match.
-Ironically, United would pull of a shock 3–2 victory over Milan in front of nearly 31,000 fans at RFK Stadium.
+Despite missing several of their regular starters and expectations of a one-sided match, United would pull of a shock 3–2 victory over Milan in front of nearly 31,000 fans at RFK Stadium.

 The confidence from the Milan-match benefited United in their next two matches; a May 29 come-from-behind victory hosting Chivas USA and a U.S. Open Cup qualifier against Real Salt Lake on June 2.